MicrosoftDocs/learn/learn-pr/wwl-data-ai/ci-cd-workflows-pipelines-azure-databricks/includes/05-rollback-rollforward.md

 Then, you can schedule these notebooks as jobs in Azure Databricks to run upon detecting a failure or at scheduled intervals.

 When you implement rollback and roll-forward strategies in Azure Databricks, you create robust and reliable data processing workflows.
-By applying **Delta Lake's time travel and transaction log features**, you can efficiently manage data states and recover from failures.
+By applying Delta Lake's time travel and transaction log features, you can efficiently manage data states and recover from failures.
 Automating these processes further enhances the resilience of your ETL pipelines, ensuring continuous and accurate data processing.
-With these strategies in place, you can **safeguard your data** against inconsistencies and maintain high availability in your Azure Databricks environment.
+With these strategies in place, you can safeguard your data against inconsistencies and maintain high availability in your Azure Databricks environment.